3.14.2008

 2.09.2006

 We've heard about the cartoons, seen the effects, probably even seen at least one of them.
 People are rioting from the West Bank to Pakistan.
 There are a lot of points to be made out of this series of events, most already tired out.
-People are billing this as the anticipated "clash of civilizations" or some sort of proof that such a clash is inevitable.
-I have to admit, I am tempted to see the situation that way.
-One is tempted to see the Arab street as a monolithic swath of would-be suicide bombers, throwing rocks at international peacekeepers all day.
-However, that is an overstatement.
-Essentially what you see here is an expression of the precept "the loudest are always the ones with the least to contribute."
+People are calling this the anticipated "clash of civilizations" or saying it's proof that a clash is inevitable.
+Sometimes I'm tempted to see the situation that way.
+People see the "Arab street" as a monolithic swath of would-be suicide bombers, throwing rocks at international peacekeepers all day.
+However, this is not the case.
+Essentially what you're observing is the precept "the loudest are the ones with the least to contribute."
 A moderate majority still exists.
-In fact, most muslims follow the line of contemporary Judeo-Christian teaching, and permit the portrayal of the prophet, even though in both Islam and Christianity, orthodoxy technically says this is forbidden.
-A similar situation exists in the West Bank, where a majority of the population would negotiate with Israel if given the opportunity.
+In everyday life, most muslims live in a way that's consistent with contemporary Judeo-Christian teaching.
+Most permit portrayal of the prophet, even though in both Islam and medieval Christianity, this was forbidden.
+A similar situation exists in the West Bank, where (up until now) a majority of the population would negotiate with Israel given the opportunity.
 (Likewise, an overwhelming majority of Israelis would negotiate with the Palestinian government in exchange for peace.
 This may no longer be the case with the recently elected government, however.)

 2.07.2006